 Description of the Procedure

 The doctor can gain access to the area through the mouth.
-Incisions will be made to remove excess tissue.
-Your tonsils and adenoids may also be removed at this time.
-A special tool with electrical current or clamps and ties will be used to stop bleeding at the site.
-Sutures may also be used to close some incisions.
+Cuts will be made to take out excess tissue.
+Your tonsils and adenoids may also be taken out at this time.
+A special tool with an electrical current, or clamps and ties will be used to stop bleeding.
+Stitches may also be used to close some cuts.

 Immediately After Procedure